kul-optec/nmpc-codegen/README.md

 ## What do I need?
 - GNU toolchain with gcc
-- python 3 with casadi and numpy installed on it
+- python 3 with casadi 3.4.x and numpy installed on it
 - Cmake

+## How to install
+- git clone the repo
+- add src_matlab or src_python to you python/matlab path
+- !! no compilation is required when installing , Python/Matlab takes care of any compilation !!
+- check out demos/Matlab or demos/Python

 ## How to compile and test me?
 This is only for those who want to check if the library works on there device.